isopropyletherperoxide/rps-hs/README.md

 # RPS-hs

-Basic Rock-Paper-Scissors game in Haskell made to teach myself the ``random`` library and to play with the type system
+Basic Rock-Paper-Scissors game in Haskell.

+Created to teach myself ``random`` and the I/O Monad